-LOOK for discolored vegetation, blowing dirt or continued bubbling water in the area of a buried gas line.
+LOOK for discolored vegetation, blowing dirt or continuously bubbling water in the area of a buried gas line.

 LISTEN for a hissing sound.